puutaro/difbk/README.md

     | `-s` | no | without comfirm, remove it |

 ### List backup files
 `difbk` management backup generation by backup files's text file(in fact commpressed into gz).
 Here list backup's list text files. this subcommand is base command in `difbk`.
-This is used for `sch`, `rs` and `diff`, etc.
+This is used for `sch`, `rs` and `diff`, etc. When add no `-full`  option, display recent 30 merge file path

 1. type bellow command